p-H-7/Datascience-Projects/README.md

 1. PAN Card Tampering - Using structural similarity, imutils and OpenCV
 2. Movie Recommendation System - using Movielens 100k dataset and implementing SVD algorithm
+3. Sentiment Analysis and language detection of ios music app reviews